This post may contain affiliate links. You can read my disclosure page for more information.

-I made chocolate cake bunnies using this pan last Easter and one of my sisters-in-law tried to keep people from eating them so that she could take them all home. 🙂
+I made chocolate cake bunnies using this pan one Easter and one of my sisters-in-law tried to keep people from eating them so that she could take them all home. 🙂

 Then there is this adorable Nordic Ware Spring Lamb 3-D Cake Mold.

 I first learned about making this cake from Susan Branch.
 If you don’t follow her, you must start immediately. 🙂 She is a delightful artist and author who lives on Martha’s Vineyard and is a self-professed keeper of the “happy gene.”

 As someone who possesses the cynic gene, I enjoy reading about her whimsical creations.
 Spending any amount of time reading her blog or books will make you pretty sure that fairies and unicorns actually do exist.
 You’ve been warned. 🙂 Susan did a whole tutorial last Easter about how to make this sweet little lamb cake.

 I decided last year to try making my own.
 Even though I think coconut adds an air of authenticity, I don’t like coconut.
 So I decided to decorate mine with piped icing and some iridescent sanding sugar.
 I learned from Susan that the key to keeping the ears or neck from breaking off is to place skewers in the neck and toothpicks in the ears before baking.
 Genius.